skeeto/skeeto.github.com/_posts/2021-05-31-How-to-build-and-use-DLLs-on-Windows.markdown

     $ ./loadlib
     4

-However, the MSVC toolchain is rather primitive and, unlike the GNU toolchain, cannot link directly with DLLs.
+However, the MSVC linker, unlike Binutils `ld`, cannot link directly with DLLs.
 It requires an *import library*.
 Conventionally this matches the DLL name but has a `.lib` extension — `square.lib` in this case.
+The Mingw-w64 ecosystem conventionally uses `.dll.a`, as in `square.dll.a`, in order to distinguish it from a static library, but it's the same format.
 The most convenient way to get an import library is to ask GCC to generate one at link-time via `--out-implib`:

     $ cc -shared -Wl,--out-implib,square.lib -o square.dll square.c